thanish/Techgig/Machine Learning/Readme.md

-This is part of the techgig code gladiator semi-final round machine learning contest
+This was part of the techgig code gladiator semi-final round machine learning contest

-I was the leader of team named 'Let's teach the machine' with Rajesh Vaswani as team member
+I was part of the team named 'Let's teach the machine' along with Rajesh Vaswani as the team member

-The data was about the Investment details of the customers.
-The problem statement was to predict whether a particular invesment advisor with purchase or redeem a particular investment.
+The theme was about the Investment details of the customers.
+The problem statement was to predict whether a particular invesment advisor will purchase or redeem a particular investment.

-The data shared included the transcation details, Investment experience, the activity of the investment advisors.
+The data shared included the transcation details, Investment experience and the activity of the investment advisors.

 We built a random forest model which gave us 2nd position in the leaderboard when the competition concluded.